alix-dumoulin/just-another-ds-blog/content/post/2020-04-01-mapping-my-facebook-messenger-network.md

 ### Structure of the network

-The edges with the highest weight is $(Alix, Max)$ where $w = 17$, meaning that besides our private chat, we are in 16 group chats together.
+The edges with the highest weight is (Alix, Max) where w = 17, meaning that besides our private chat, we are in 16 group chats together.
 The other things we can see is that we have **a lot** of friends in common: on hover over a vertice, the opacity of the vertices that don't share an edge with the selected vertice is very low, so we can see that Max is in group chats with most of my friends (and almost all of my university friends).

 ![](/images/max.png)